levep/k8s16h-demos/k8s-2/StatefulSet/README.md

-mk apply -f web.yaml
+kubectl apply -f web.yaml
- mk get service nginx
+ kubectl get service nginx
- mk get statefulset
+ kubectl get statefulset
- mk get pod
+ kubectl get pod

 For a StatefulSet with N replicas, when Pods are being deployed, they are created sequentially, in order from {0..N-1}.
 Examine the output of the kubectl get command in the first terminal.
 Eventually, the output will look like the example below.